 The scope of functional medicine serves this condition well as it uses the latest diagnostic testing and genetic data to confirm what factors are making your condition worse so we can pinpoint our treatment.

-Functional medicine utilizes lifestyle and dietary interventions but also uses nutritional medicines and targeted treatments intended to work with your body.
-Our initial appointment is (at least) an hour long, giving you the opportunity to fully explain your symptoms, health goals and ask any questions you may have.
+Our initial appointment is (at least) an hour long, giving you the opportunity to fully explain your symptoms, and health goals and ask any questions you may have.

 If you have 'tried everything' and are still suffering from symptoms due to Hashimoto's, it may be because there are overlooked factors that are compromising your health.